 Hydrogen fuel cell regulation and testing solutions

 Hydrogen fuel cells are a clean, environmentally friendly alternative to traditional combustion processes.
-While they show tremendous promise, process efficiency needs to be improved for them to become truly viable as an alternative energy source.
+While they show tremendous promise, fuel cell regulation is critical to achieve the process efficiency required for them to become truly viable as an alternative energy source.

 Precise and adaptive regulation of system pressures and the mass flow of gas lines can make all the difference in developing an efficient hydrogen fuel cell system.
 In this article, we cover the various sensing technologies in fuel cell applications and discuss how mass flow and pressure devices are used to optimize these technologies.